akhil-sharma/Flask_Keras_webapp/README.md

-# flask_app
+# Flask_Keras_webapp
-A simple web application to showcase interesting projects
+A simple Flask webapp to host a pretrained keras model.